 Grantees must participate, as required by DHCD, in public activities and events related to housing opportunities.
-In any distributed print or electronic materials, grantees must always acknowledge such housing assistance activities as programs of the Department of Housing and Community Development.
-All such materials must be approved by DHCD prior to distribution.
+In any distributed print or electronic materials, grantees must always acknowledge such housing assistance activities as programs of the Department of Housing and Community Development and of HUD's Office of Sustainable Housing and Communities.
+All such materials must be approved by DHCD and HUD prior to distribution.